University Contact Tracing Project Offers New Job Opportunities

 To help contain and control COVID-19 many states have turned to enhanced contact tracing initiatives.
 In Texas, Sam Houston State University is collaborating with Texas State University System campuses and communities to recruit people in support of the statewide contact tracing program.

-In coordination with the Texas Department of State Health Services’ Texas Health Trace initiative, SHSU is hiring approximately 200 people to serve as Contact Tracers, Case Investigators and Epi Leads.
+In coordination with the Texas Department of State Health Services’ Texas Health Trace initiative, SHSU is hiring approximately 200 people to serve as Case Investigators and Epi Leads.
 Team members will work remotely to track COVID-19 cases across the state.

 SHSU’s Office of Research & Sponsored Programs along with the university’s Center for Community Engagement will oversee the hiring, training and daily activities of the contact tracing workforce according to Chad Hargrave, associate vice president of the ORSP.